siderolabs/talos/website/content/v1.7/talos-guides/install/bare-metal-platforms/equinix-metal.md

 * Generate the configurations using `talosctl`.
 * Provision your machines on Equinix Metal.
 * Push the configurations to your servers (if not done as part of the machine provisioning).
-* configure your Kubernetes endpoint to point to the newly created control plane nodes
+* Configure your Kubernetes endpoint to point to the newly created control plane nodes.
-* bootstrap the cluster
+* Bootstrap the cluster.

 ## Define the Kubernetes Endpoint